 During this Photoshop tutorial, I’ll be going over several key concepts that I use as an illustrator.
 I’ll be talking about rough concepts, clean line work, colour, light and shadow, and some of the pitfalls that people (including myself) tend to fall into while working through an illustration.

-I’ll be using Photoshop and talking about some of the tools that the program has and how those different features can be of help.
+I’ll be using Photoshop to take you step-by-step through the process and talking about some of the tools that the program has and how those different features can be of help.

 01. Sketch a rough concept